 4.3 Loss of chimneys is nearly always detrimental to the character of the roofscape and can interfere with the pattern of the streetscene.
-Indeed chimneys form a major element of the streetscape within the village.
+Indeed chimneys form a major element of the streetscape within areas such as Mill Road and Blakes Hill Road, although chimneys also make a positive contribution to the streetscape elsewhere.